 Evaporative Condenser

-The evaporative condenser is a common name for what’s actually known as a closed cooling tower.
-In essence, it’s simply a closed cooling tower that uses the evaporation of sprayed water—carried away from the tower by air—to cool and transfer heat to the circulating medium inside the heat exchange tubes.
-Notably, this circulating medium remains completely isolated from the external environment.
-Because the circulating medium is entirely sealed off from the outside world, it’s sometimes referred to as an evaporative condenser.
+The evaporative condenser is a common name for what is essentially a closed cooling tower.
+In fact, it *is* a closed cooling tower that uses the evaporation of sprayed water—carried away from the tower by air—to cool and exchange heat with the circulating medium inside the heat exchange tubes.
+Importantly, this circulating medium remains completely isolated from the external environment.
+Because the circulating medium is entirely enclosed and separated from the outside world, it’s sometimes referred to as an "evaporative condenser."
 Inside, the circulating medium is cooled only—there’s no consumption or evaporation involved.
-As the spray water on the exterior of the heat exchange tubes evaporates, the resulting water vapor mixes extensively with the surrounding air, significantly increasing humidity levels.
-This saturated, high-humidity, high-environmental-airflow is then expelled from the tower into the surrounding environment by axial fans.
+Meanwhile, as the spray water on the exterior of the heat exchange tubes evaporates, the resulting water vapor mixes extensively with the surrounding air, significantly increasing humidity levels.
+This saturated, high-humidity, high-environmental-airflow is then expelled from the tower into the external environment by an axial fan.

 Key words: